usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

         # Cardinality 1
         question_text: The FedRAMP question

-        # Cardinality 1 or more (one quesiton has a yes/no, and a text response if yes, which requires two responses in that case.
+        # Cardinality 1 or more (one question has a yes/no, and a text response if yes, which requires two responses in that case.
 All others are a single text field response.)
         response_type: typically "text" or "boolean" - indicates the type of response required.
         response_text: The response provided by the CSP